 More and more I’ve been seeing “think pieces” popping up about physical media -vinyl in particular- and how people are proclaiming how they’re getting rid of them in place of streaming digital media.
 Hey, whatever makes more room for your heirloom tomato plants and unread books by Bataille.
 But let’s look at your logic for doing so.
 Perched atop my own soap box, let me tell you what’s wrong about your generalization and how your attitude is fucking toxic for the musicians you claim to love.

-The author talks about still wanting to support the artists and thus uses streaming services like Spotify with the exaggeration that everything ever recorded is somewhere online.
+Most recently was the Metalsucks piece on getting rid of vinyl (which focused a lot on CDs for a vinyl piece) and how records are more of a fetishized collector’s item.
+I will tend to agree with oversaturation being a big issue for the music industry, vinyl in particular, because the major labels have figured out this shit is back in vogue and are shoving out everything that they still own the rights to in massive quantities.
+But I cannot agree when they basically mock someone for their chosen format and their own personal reasons for their preference.
+Opinions are like assholes, not everyone’s is worth jerking off to on the internet.The author talks about still wanting to support the artists and thus uses streaming services like Spotify with the exaggeration that everything ever recorded is somewhere online.
 That statement is based in truth, but it’s such a small bit of truth even politicians would feel guilty for using it.
 Everyone remembers Pharrell Williams earwig nuisance “Happy”, right?
 That song fucking dominated everything that it got it’s moist and obnoxious notes into, and through the streaming service Pandora this bullshit managed 43 million plays.
 You know how much revenue he made from this? $3k.
 Now considering that virtually every other song you can think of has a much smaller fanbase, how much money do you think your favorite band made from your six plays on Spotify?
 Sure, streaming services make life for fans convenient and there’s less guilt than if you hopped onto some Russian site and downloaded their leaked album with a side of weird home invasion porn, but you’re not doing a fucking thing to actually help the bands.
 As for everything everything being available somewhere, you’re banking on the one person who uploaded it not to fuck it up and upload it to high quality.
 Or that it doesn’t get taken down by the copyright owner.
 Or that your internet connection doesn’t shit out during the second chorus.
 Any of these and the rest of the cornucopia of potential problems, while not world ending, serve to be a fucking annoyance.
 You’re counting on someone uploading it at all.
 You’ve taken personal responsibility entirely out of the game.